jostmey/dkm/aminoacid-representation/README.md

 ## Amino Acid Representation

-Rather than representing each amino acid residue by its symbol (as a one-hot encoding), each amino acid residue is represented by a vector of numbers describing its biochemical properties.
+Rather than represent each amino acid residue by its symbol (as a one-hot encoding), each amino acid residue is represented by a vector of numbers describing its biochemical properties.
 The biochemical properties provide information necessary to determine, for example, that amino acid residues R and K have positively charged sidechains interchangeable with respect to this common property.
 There are many biochemical properties, most of which carry redundant information.
 For example, the mass of an amino acid residue